Estate Planning Basics: When to Start It

 There are many kinds of trusts.
 The concept of a trust may sound complex.
 However, it’s a relatively straightforward concept.
 The Trust law in the estate of Arizona are some of the best in the United States as well.

-A trust is a legal instrument that enables a third party to hold assets for a beneficiary.
+A trust is a legal instrument that enables a third party to hold assets for a beneficiary (either primary or contingent).
 It can give you several estate planning options.

 Most importantly, a trust properly funded enables your assets to avoid the probate process entirely.
 It also affords your family considerable privacy.